greenelab/deep-review/sections/06_discussion.md

 MTL approach is complementary to multimodal and transfer learning.
 All three techniques can be used together in the same model.
 For example, Zhang et al.
-[@tag:Zhang2015_multitask_tl] combined deep model based transfer and multi-task learning for cross-domain image annotation.
-One could imaging extending that approach to multimodal inputs as well.
-Common characteristic os these methods lies in better generalization of extracted features by leveraging relationships between information in provided in inputs and task objectives, represented at various hierarchical levels of abstraction in a deep learning model structure.
+[@tag:Zhang2015_multitask_tl] combined deep model-based transfer and multi-task learning for cross-domain image annotation.
+One could imagine extending that approach to multimodal inputs as well.
+Common characteristic of these methods lies in better generalization of extracted features by leveraging relationships between information in provided in inputs and task objectives, represented at various hierarchical levels of abstraction in a deep learning model structure.